 The storm water system installed cannot work if it is not maintained regularly.
 The existing storm water system is blocked/silted up and maintenance is required.
 The storm water system installed cannot work if it is not maintained timeously.
 The existing storm water system is blocked/silted up and maintenance is required.
 The storm water system installed cannot work if it is not maintained.
 The existing storm water system is blocked/silted up and maintenance is required.
-The storm water system is blocked/silted up and maintenance is required.
-The storm water system is blocked/silted up and maintenance is required.
-The storm water system is blocked/silted up and maintenance is required.
-The storm water system is blocked/silted up and maintenance is required.
-The storm water system installed cannot work if it is not maintained.
-The existing storm water system installed up and maintenance is required.
-The storm water system installed up and maintenance is required.
-The storm water system installed up and maintenance is required.
 The storm water system installed cannot work if it is not maintained.
 The existing storm water channel draining this area is silted up and must be reshaped and maintained in order to drain this area sufficiently.
 A new berm is proposed along the north eastern boundary of the undeveloped settlement so as to direct the storm water drainage system properly.